I finally got my grubby little hands on the APS-C Meike 35mm f1.4 in the Fujifilm X-Mount and it has so far been a very fun compact lens.

 A Look At The Meike 35mm f1.4

 There are no blaring issues or any deal breakers with this lens.
-It has some nice rendering with some decent looking bokeh.
+It has some nice rendering with some decent-looking bokeh.
 No crazy drop in sharpness along the corners or edges like with the Kamlan 50mm f1.1, and no serious issues with chromatic aberrations or drop in sharpness wide open like the 7Artisans 35mm f1.2.

 Meike 35mm f1.4 Flaws

 The main flaw of this lens is that it’s a bit on the softer side when wide open, but still nothing compared to the 7Artisans 35mm f1.2.
-At those higher apertures, sharpness is decent / good for a small fast lens like this.
+At those higher apertures, sharpness is decent/good for a small, fast lens like this.

-Stopping down even a little reveals geometry in the out of focus highlights.
+Stopping down even a little reveals geometry in the out-of-focus highlights.

 Fujifilm Wormies / Monitor Problem – A Side Note

-This usually never happens and now I understand why people complain about Fujifilm worms.
-When I was mirroring my desktop monitor and my Macbook pro display, I got a ton of wormies on both monitors.
-There must have been some sort of false scaling issue, maybe the image was being scaled more than it should.
+This usually never happens, and now I understand why people complain about Fujifilm worms.
+When I was mirroring my desktop monitor and my MacBook Pro display, I got a ton of wormies on both monitors.
+There must have been some sort of false scaling issue; maybe the image was being scaled more than it should.

-I fixed this by running the two monitors as two separate screens at their native resolution rather than mirroring and everything is looking good and back to normal.
+I fixed this by running the two monitors as two separate screens at their native resolution rather than mirroring them, and everything is looking good and back to normal.

 Since I’ve gotten a few emails about this, I thought I would mention it.